decentraland/documentation/content/creator/sdk7/3d-essentials/shape-components.md

 The `VisibilityComponent` works the same for entities with primitive shapes and with `GLTFContainer` components.

-If an entity is invisible, its collider can block a player's path and can prevent clicking entities that are behind it.
+If an entity is invisible, its collider can block a player's path and/or prevent clicking entities that are behind it, depending on the collision layers assigned to the collider.

 ## Advanced syntax